Gencayka/SlotegratorAutotests/README.md

 Logback | Logging

 Short description:
-Every request has its own tester.
+<br>Every request has its own tester.
 Since tester stores test results info a new tester is created for each test case.
 Each tester is inherited from abstract RestApiTester, that contains some common methods and fields.
 RestApiTester contains generic parameters for *Tester (so common methods could return corresponded types) and *ResponseBody (for storing deserialized response body)
 Also every request has its own config class (all configs are parsed from single application.yml file)

-#UI tests
-#API tests
+# UI tests
 To launch tests, run the RunCucumberTest class

 Tech Stack: